Frechetta/python_challenge/README.md

 # Python Challenge

+Requires Python 3.

-Run with `python -m challenge.challenge <path-to-ip-file>`.
+Run with `python -m challenge.runner <path-to-ip-file>`.
 This will parse the IP file, query data for each IP, and save that data to disk.
 Then, it will go into an input loop allowing you to search the data.
 Type `exit`, `quit`, or enter `CTRL+C` to quit.
 Type `search <query-string>` to search the data.

-If you want to search the existing data without loading a new IP file, use `python -m challenge.challenge`.
+If you want to search the existing data without loading a new IP file, run it without a path: `python -m challenge.runner`.

 Throughout the rest of this document, I will use the terms "search" and "query" interchangebly.